wsiddons/express-sequelize-checkpoint-reup/readme.md

 `tests/sequelize-test/model_test.js`

-We suggest you work on the Express tests before moving onto the Sequelize tests.
-Specifically, you will **need** to complete `tests/express-test/model_test.js` before moving onto `tests/express-test/route_test.js`.
+You should work on the Express tests before moving onto the Sequelize tests.
+Specifically for the Express tests, you will **need** to complete `tests/express-test/model_test.js` before moving onto `tests/express-test/route_test.js`.
+Otherwise, the tests will not work.
 If you get stuck on a spec, you may skip it and come back to it later.
 However, the tests MAY depend on each other.

-Additionally, You'll be primarily working in the following files:
+You will only be working in the following files:

 **Express:**